Minette Bay West Concept Plan

 E-mail List - If you would like to be added to our e-mail list for this project, please send a request to firstname.lastname@example.org with MBWCP in the subject line.
-We will send e-mails to inform you about upcoming opportunities to get involved, and to provide information at key points in the planning process.
+We send e-mails to provide information at key points in the planning process.

 The following documents, maps and other resources are intended to provide information and context for this planning process.
 We will add new resources to the list below as they are developed or collected:

 - District of Kitimat Official Community Plan (2008)